 Percent of North Carolina students in grades 3-8 who earned a college-and-career-ready score on the End-of-Grade Reading exam.

-Forty-five percent of North Carolina 3rd through 8th graders earned college-and-career-ready scores on the Reading End-of-Grade exam in 2019.
+Thirty-one percent of North Carolina 3rd through 8th graders earned college-and-career-ready scores on the Reading End-of-Grade exam in 2024.
 The North Carolina End-of-Grade tests are designed to measure student performance on the goals, objectives, and competencies established as grade-level standards.

 By 2030, the goal is to have 73% of students in grades 3-8 earn college-and-career-ready scores in reading.
 This goal is aligned with the North Carolina Department of Public Instruction Every Student Succeeds Consolidated State Plan.